Visitation Academy of St. Louis: History

 The school moved to St. Louis in 1844, in part due to flooding in Kaskaskia.
 The school moved again in 1892 and moved once more to the current location in 1962.

 Schools

 Visitation Academy is divided into three schools: Lower (preschool through grade 5), Middle (grades 6 through 8), and Upper (grades 9 through 12).
 The preschool is co-educational and uses the Montessori method; kindergarten through 12th grade are for girls only.
 The Lower School is the only all-girls school at that level in the St. Louis region.

 The school is known for its small size.
 The Lower-Middle School has approximately 240 students; the Upper School approximately 300.

 Academics

 Visitation is known regionally for its rigorous academics.
 Students participate in the Advanced Placement (AP) program and in St. Louis University's 1818 college credit program.

 The school offers classes in Latin, Spanish, and French.
 Lower School students receive instruction in both French and Spanish.

 Extracurricular activities

+Visitation Academy has various extracurricular activities, ranging from clubs to a fellowship program established in the 2024-2025 school year.
+Students at Visitation academy hold leadership positions, create clubs based on their interests, and participate in competitions on both the state and national levels.
+The fellowship program encourages students to focus on an area of interest and specialize in volunteering, education, and leadership.